AnjKal/Bloch_Sphere/README.md

-# Quantum Visualizer with QIskit functions
+# Quantum Visualizer with Qiskit functions

 A graphical application that allows users to apply quantum gates to a single qubit and visualize the resulting quantum state on a **Bloch sphere** using Qiskit and Tkinter.